atolab/zenoh-web/content/blog/2024-04-30-zenoh-electrode.md

 **Debugging**

 Developers can leverage the tokio-console to monitor the detailed status of each async task.
-Taking the z_sub example,
+Taking the z_sub as the example,

 {{< figure-inline
     src="../../img/20240430-blog-zenoh-electrode/tokio.png"